plomgrading/plom/plom/client/help_img/key_help_screenshots-HOWTO.md

 * Screenshot, with a few white pixel border

-* The buttons have hairline thicknesses that are poor with bilinear scaling in QGraphicsScene so we do some extra editting:
+* The buttons have hairline thicknesses that are poor with bilinear scaling in QGraphicsScene so we do some extra editing:

 * In the future, screenshotting on a HighDPI display would be enough.